İngilizce konuşmak kolay değildir.

 fine.

-- We'd still like to speak with Tom.
+- I want to speak with Tom, please.

 Tom ile konuşmak istiyorum.